-An employee can, whenever he wishes, request the termination of the agreement.
-In the event that an employee submits such a request, the employer should comply with it from and including the beginning of second month from that date.
-An employee shall receive wages according to item 1 as amended from the date when the original agreement was made.
+An employee can, at any time, request the termination of the agreement.
+In the event that an employee submits such a request, the employer should comply with such request as of and including the beginning of the second month from that date.
+An employee shall receive wages according to Item 1 as amended from the date when the original agreement was reached.